chromatic-protocol/docs/docs/contracts/reference/core/ChromaticMarketFactory.md

 Sets the keeper fee payer address.

-_This function can only be called by the DAO address.
+_This function can only be called by the DAO address._
-     Throws an `AlreadySetKeeperFeePayer` error if the keeper fee payer address has already been set._

 - Parameters: